 Now if the title in question has already failed to pass the first two checks, it’s not looking good but it doesn’t mean it’s automatically eliminated.
 There are 3 saving grace questions I’ll pose then.

 Question 3: Is the writing exceptional?
 And by exceptional, I mean would I as a fellow writer be impressed?
-By exceptional, I mean is it on some Octavia Butler, Sir Arthur Conan Doyle, Joss Whedon, Russell T Davies, JK Rowling level of exceptional?
+By exceptional, I mean is it on some Shonda Rhimes, Sir Arthur Conan Doyle, Joss Whedon, Dwayne McDuffie, Janelle Monae, Russell T Davies, JK Rowling level of exceptional?

 Question 4: Is there eye candy?
 Because if the eye candy is pretty enough I might be willing to overlook a lot but there better be some smoking eye candy?